t-prinz/redhat_satellite/README.md

 * In version tag v0.9, the playbooks referenced two variables that, in turn, referenced two files that held the variables controlling the exeuction of the playbooks.
 These variables are no longer used; instead, the playbooks expect the variables to be defined as part of the inventory.

+* In version tag v1.0, satellite_update_cv_errata.yml was modified to use the current date if no date was specified; satellite_prep.yml was modified to break out the requirements for different versions of RHEL/Satellite.

 * In version tag v2.0, the playbooks started making use of version 4.x of the redhat.satellite collection.
 This version introduced changes to the way Content View filters are managed.

 * In version tag v2.1, the playbooks satellite_prep.yml and satellite_install.yml were merged into a single playbook for both preparation and installation.